 Fiber Optical Sensors

-Using fiber optic measurement solutions (WLPI: White Light Polarisation Interferometry) from ALTHEN, you can measure strain, pressure, displacement, or temperature.
+With fiber optic measurement solutions you can measure strain, pressure, displacement or temperature.
 Conventional electronic sensors are often hampered by distorting effects such as high voltage or EMV.
-This is where our systems come to shine: They open up new possibilities for reliable measurements, especially in the most challenging environments.
+This is where our systems come in: they open up new possibilities for reliable measurements, especially in the most challenging environments.

 Properties and advantages of Fiber Optic Sensors